imronuke/KOMODO/docs/kern.md

 # %KERN Card

 This card is used to choose other nodal kernel.
-By default, ADPRES uses Semi-Analytic Nodal Method.
+By default, KOMODO uses Semi-Analytic Nodal Method.

 | `%KERN` | Variable | Description | Available options |
 | --- | --- | --- | --- |